 The journey to getting surgery with Mexico Bariatric Center

-While researching I found out that the gastric surgeries are hard ass work.
+While researching I found out that gastric surgeries are hard ass work.
 That was disappointing.
 I would have to stick to a very healthy eating lifestyle and workout plan to maintain my loss.
-Well that sucked.
+Well, that sucked.
 But like with all of the millions of other programs I tried, Weight Watchers, Diet Pills, Jenny Craig…they are TOOLS.
-YOU have to work at it and unfortunately this too was ONLY a TOOL.
+YOU have to work at it and unfortunately, this too was ONLY a TOOL.

-Finally my center showcased me this Month in fact I have been told that in Dallas Seminar, my photos were used as a success story with them.
+Finally, my center showcased me this Month, in fact, I have been told that in the Dallas Seminar, my photos were used as a success story with them.

 Jay has done an amazing job and continues to be one of our success stories who we regularly share with others considering surgery due to her wonderful energy and her posts in our support group.